beProsto/OWL/README.md

 ## OWL (Open Windowing Library)

-OWL is intended to be a simple, multiplatform windowing library, based on Xlib, WinAPI and (maybe) Cocoa.
+OWL is intended to be a simple multiplatform windowing library based on Wayland, Xlib and WinAPI (eventually with Cocoa support in the future).

-OWL will of course support Direct3D, OpenGL and Vulkan. :D
+The plan is for OWL to support Software, OpenGL and Vulkan graphics.

-*Supports:*
-- Xlib
-	- Software graphics
-	- OpenGL graphics
-- WinAPI
-	- Software graphics
-	- OpenGL graphics

 To build the library use either `cmake` or `make`:
 ```